elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 By the 1820s gin wasn’t really consumed in the old, squalid gin shops but in gin palaces.
 These were gaudy places.
 P122

 The modern image of a pub essentially comes from gin palaces.
 As beer tax was lowered and gin tax was increased beer and pubs become more popular.
-Pubs took inspiration from gin
+Pubs took inspiration from gin palaces and made their establishments more refined and decorative.
+P123